Search engine is loading. Please wait…

 When should I return my rental car before my flight?

-Aim to arrive at the rental return area at least 30 to 60 minutes before your scheduled flight.
-Allow extra time in peak season and if you need to refuel first.
+Aim to arrive at the rental return point at least 45 to 90 minutes before your planned airport arrival time.
+Allow extra time in peak season, if returning to an off-site location, or if you need to refuel first.

 Return to homepage